5 Items to Buy at Thrift Stores to Help you Get Organized

 I would look for plastic totes that:

-- have NO visible cracks, holes, or otherwise sturdiness compromising factors.
+- have NO visible cracks, holes, or other sturdiness compromising factors

 When you get your totes home, be sure you vacuum them and wipe them out.
-Or you could even soak them in the tub with a little bleach if need be!
+Or you could even soak them in the tub with a little bleach if needed!

 This may seem like, "what and why??", but hear me out:)!
 Thrift stores can be a great place to find random organizing items that can help you get your life organized.
 Such as: